Misleading metrics

 Hard Numbers, a PR company, claims that bosses of unicorns – start-ups worth $1 billion – who post regularly on LinkedIn and have lots of followers are more successful at raising money.
 But does one really lead to another?
 Or is the more likely case that successful business owners end up attracting lots of followers?

 The London Underground Map says the quickest route from Lancaster Gate to Paddington is to travel two stops, change lines, and travel two more.
-As anyone familiar with the area knows, it’s much quicker to ditch the Tube and walk – the 500 metre journey between the stations takes five minutes.
+As anyone familiar with the area knows, it’s much quicker to ditch the Tube and walk – the 500 metre journey between the stations takes seven minutes.

 Sir Alex Ferguson noticed that defender Jaap Stam was making fewer tackles than in previous seasons.
 The data convinced the manager that Stam was past his prime, leading Ferguson to transfer him to Italian club Lazio.
 But in reality Stam was making fewer tackles because he was making more interceptions and keeping the ball more as a result: his performance was improving, not declining.
 Ferguson later conceded, “without a question, I made a mistake there.
 Jaap Stam was the one.”